Is that truly an important meeting? A quick guide to effective meetings

 Have a clear agenda

-By including your agenda in the meeting's calendar invite, you can help ensure that everyone attending is aware of the topics to be discussed and what needs to be accomplished.
+Arrange a time to meet and include your agenda in the meeting's calendar invite, you can help ensure that everyone attending is aware of the topics to be discussed and what needs to be accomplished.
 Additionally, including an agenda in your meeting materials will give participants a reference point throughout the discussion, so they know what topics have already been covered and which ones need further attention.

 Set your schedule